linkarzu/linkarzu.github.io/_posts/docker/2024-02-10-windows11-netbootxyz.md

 ---
 title: Install Windows 11 over the network with netboot.xyz
 description: >-
-  Learn to install Windows 11 (or a lot of different OSs or tools available) via the network using netboot.xyz, instead of having to store them in a flash drive and install from there.
+  In this video you will learn to install Windows 11 (or a lot of different OSs or tools available) via the network using netboot.xyz, instead of having to store them in a flash drive and install from there.
 We'll deploy docker containers, and I'm using a mikrotik router
 image:
   path: >-
     /daqwsgmx6/image/upload/v1708093565/youtube/docker-practical/win11-netbootxyz.png